mat-docs/ATLAS.Site/docs/key-functionality/visualise/atlas/handling-data/sessions/loading-sessions.md

 ## What is a Historic Session?

-A Historic Session is a previously recorded Session stored in the SQLRace database.
+A Historic Session is a previously recorded Session stored in the SQL Race database.
 These Sessions can be loaded into ATLAS for review, comparison, or further analysis.

 Loading Methods
 You can load Sessions into a Set using the Session List in the Session Browser: